Caleydo/caleydo-doc/3.1/faq.md

 **Q: A view in Caleydo crashes and shows the message "Failed to create the part's controls".**

 - This can be caused by an outdated Java version.
-Make sure to run at least Java 1.7.0_40 on Windows or 1.7.0_25 on Linux & Mac.
+Make sure to run at least Oracle Java 1.7.0_40 on Windows, the [Oracle JDK (not the JRE!)
+1.7.0_40](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) on Mac or OpenJDK 1.7.0_25 on Linux.
 To check your Java version run the following command in the console (you should see a similar output):

 ```
 $java -version